FAQEUCyber Resilience Act

 Citations

-Section 10
+Question 10

-During the transition period, can a manufacturer integrate important or critical components that do not follow harmonised standards?
+During the Transition Period, can a manufacturer integrate important or critical components that do not follow harmonised standards?

 Yes.